mmaxirod8/3D-Models/Cardan/README.md

 # ⚙️ Cardan Joint 3D Model
+This repository contains the mechanical design and 3D modeling of a Cardan Joint, an essential component in transmission systems to allow rotation between non-aligned shafts.

 ### 📂 File Structure
 The project is organized to facilitate both editing and manufacturing: